sakaki-/gentoo-on-rpi-64bit/README.md

   * `/usr/portage/packages` -> `/var/cache/binpkgs` (`$PKGDIR`)
   * `/usr/local/portage/<overlay>` -> `/var/db/repos/<overlay>`

-* If you'd like to set up a persistent dual-monitor setup on an RPi4, please see my short tutorial on this project's open wiki [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Set-Up-Dual-Displays-on-your-RPi4).
+* If you'd like to set up a persistent dual-monitor setup on an RPi4, please see my short tutorial on this project's open wiki [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/wiki/Set-Up-Dual-Displays-on-your-RPi4) (also contains some notes useful for single-display systems too).

+* As of version 1.6.0, you can easily check and capture detailed network activity on your system, via <kbd>Applications</kbd>&rarr;<kbd>Internet</kbd>&rarr;<kbd>EtherApe</kbd> and <kbd>Applications</kbd>&rarr;<kbd>Internet</kbd>&rarr;<kbd>Wireshark</kbd>.

+* Also as of version 1.6.0, a baseline set of packages for the FOSS videoconferencing server, **Jitsi**, is bundled.
+Please see [this post](https://forums.gentoo.org/viewtopic-p-8467370.html#8467370) for further instructions on setup and use (although you can of course skip the "RPi4 64-bit Gentoo Install" section there, as the necessary packages are already present on the image).
+You'll realistically require a 2GiB RPi4B (or better) to run this application successfully.
+Note, though, that since Jitsi does not process the video streams, but acts simply as a meeting coordination point, [selective forwarding unit](https://www.callstats.io/blog/webrtc-architectures-explained-in-5-minutes-or-less) and TURN server, the [CPU requirements are not onerous](https://jitsi.org/jitsi-videobridge-performance-evaluation/) - an RPi4 should be able to handle a reasonable number of simultaneous participants.

+* And also as of version 1.6.0, you can dynamically switch the output route for audio (HDMI or headphones) by right-clicking the volume icon in the top panel bar (beside the clock) and selecting <kbd>Open Mixer</kbd> from the drop-down menu; you can then choose the route in the <kbd>Playback</kbd> tab's dropdown.

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))

 The following are some notes regarding optional maintenance tasks.
 The topics here may be of interest to advanced users, but it is not necessary to read these to use the image day-to-day.

-> NB some of the following notes need updating for the new 1.5.4 image.
+> NB some of the following notes need updating for the new 1.6.0 image.
 I plan to do this shortly.

 ### <a id="revertkernelbin"></a>Optional: Switch Back to a 'Pure' `bcmrpi3_defconfig` / `bcm2711_defconfig` Kernel